 What is Conservatives Abroad?

-Conservatives Abroad is a global network of British Conservative supporters living overseas.
-As the UK embarks on a new chapter outside the EU, keep in touch with the UK and Conservative supporters worldwide through this website, Facebook and Twitter.
+Conservatives Abroad is the global network of the British Conservative Party's supporters living overseas.
+It offers the opportunity for like-minded Britons abroad to keep in touch with the UK as well as Conservative supporters worldwide through this website, Facebook, Instagram, LinkedIn and Twitter.

 How do I join Conservatives Abroad?

-Is there a Conservatives Abroad representative in my area?
+Is there a Conservatives Abroad group in my area?

 To see if there is a Conservatives Abroad representative in your area please Find Your Representative.
 If there is no representative in your area, please contact us.
 There is an annual Conservatives Abroad conference and dinner in London, usually immediately following the Party Conference.
 There are also other events throughout the year.
 Check the events page for further information.